 The increase in 2018 was due to increased costs incurred as a result of the County-City of Wichita code function merger.
-In 2017, the County began receiving all revenue related to the Metropolitan Area Building & Construction Department (MABCD); prior to 2017, the bulk of that revenue was collected by the City.
-Those costs, paid as a contractual item, were \$2.7 million in 2018.
-The increase in 2020 is largely due to increases in the contingency reserves to restore contingencies to prior historic levels.
-Additional increased costs in 2019 through 2021 are largely due to an award to the Sedgwick County Zoo for a new entrance and administrative center (\$2.0 million in each year).
+In 2017, the County began receiving all revenue related to the Metropolitan Area Building & Construction Department (MABCD).
+In 2017, as the merged operation began its first year with the County as managing partner, the County began reimbursing the City for costs for employees still on the City's staffing table.
+Those costs, paid as a contractual item, were \$2.8 million in 2018.
+Increased costs in 2019 through 2021 are largely due to an award to the Sedgwick County Zoo for a new entrance and administrative center (\$2.0 million in each year).
+Increases in 2023 and 2024 are due to anticipated implementation of strategic plan initiatives.

-Excluding that change, increases included in this forecast anticipate continuing increases in utilities, inmate medical and food service contracts, and software and technology equipment maintenance costs.
+Excluding those changes, increases included in this forecast anticipate continuing increases in utilities, inmate medical and food service contracts, and software and technology equipment maintenance costs.
 The cyclical nature of national, State, and local elections also contribute to expenditure variations in this category.